-Yoolie's Jewelry is designed in Israel and the US and is handmade in the USA.
+Yoolie's jewelry is designed in Israel and the US and handmade in the US.

-Christophe Poly creates his jewelry collection with an architectural concept, using materials such as aluminum, brass, acrylic, leather, and rubber.
+Christophe Poly creates his jewelry collections with an architectural concept, using materials, such as aluminum, brass, acrylic, leather, and rubber.

 In his work, every small part blends in a complex and ingenious construction method.